Best Free Photo Recovery Software

 1. Disk Drill Photo Recovery Software (Windows / Mac)

 Disk Drill includes everything you need in a photo recovery solution.
 It has the ability to scan your drive and recover an impressive number of lost or deleted photo file types without difficulty.
-Additionally, it includes data protection features that keep your photos safe in the event of a data loss situation.
+The table above shows its comprehensive support for all tested formats, from modern HEIC files to professional RAW formats.
+Additionally, it includes data protection features like Recovery Vault that keep your photos safe in the event of a data loss situation.

 2. Stellar Professional Photo Recovery Software (Windows & Mac)